blackbhc/snap-analysis/README.md

 My python scripts for the analysis of galactic simulation snapshots.
-1. faceEdge-on.py: plots the face-on and edge-on view of the galaxy.
+1. radPro.py: radial profile of a galaxy.